-Green Therapy: Natural Therapy for Depression, and for ADHD
+Green Therapy: Natural Therapy for Depression, and for ADHDM/em>

-Similarly, a recent study found that more than 70% of adults who participated in "green therapy" had a lower risk of depression than those who did not.
-On the other hand, those who spent an equal amount of time indoors, at a shopping mall, for example, experienced higher levels of depression, tension and anxiety following the activity.
+Similarly, a recent study found that more than 70% of adults who participated in "green therapy" had a lower risk of depression than those who did not. “window-shopping” at a local shopping center.

 Approximately 71% of individuals reported that they felt less tense after a “green walk,” while 50% of individuals reported that their feelings of tension increased after walking through an indoor shopping center.

 Approximately 90% of individuals experienced an increase in self-esteem following a walk in the country, while 44% of individuals reported a decrease in self-esteem after "window-shopping" at a local shopping center.

 For more information on "green therapy," check out: "Go Green to Beat the Blues."
 (May 13, 2007).
 Mind